truxxkart/project_details/README.md

 return or cancel policy add table to get feedback

-order item verification or activation functionality
+order item verification or activation functionality(DONE)

 Product's ProductVariant and ProductSize filtering and sorting (DONE)